qwo/dotfiles_and_utils/README.md

 dotfiles
 ========
 Dotfiles for my computer and utilities.

-Also some configurations for the current computers I'm currently using and server stuff.
+These are configurations for the current computers I'm currently using and server stuff.

 PAST
   - OSX